tung/ruggrogue/book/rendering.md

 The end of `TileGrid::render` updates the back grid with the contents of the front grid in preparation for the next frame.

 **Uploading** occurs after rendering to update the contents of the tile grid's GPU-side texture with its CPU-side rendered buffer.
-This is the `texture.update(...)` part of the `TileGrid::display` function, which is an SDL-provided function.
+This is the `texture.update(...)` part of the `TileGrid::display` function, provided by SDL.

 **Displaying** the uploaded tile grid texture is, unsurprisingly, the job of the `TileGrid::display` function.
 The main loop all the way over in `src/lib/run.rs` goes through all of the tile grid layers in its `layers` vector, and then calls this function on each tile grid in each layer.
-The majority of the `TileGrid::display` function is dedicated to calculating where and how the tile grid should appear on screen and call `canvas.copy(...)` to put the tile grid texture on screen.
+The majority of the `TileGrid::display` function is dedicated to calculating where and how the tile grid should appear and calling `canvas.copy(...)` to put the tile grid texture on screen.
 This is what happens in the straightforward case, but if you read the code in this function you'll notice there's a lot more going on.
 Why are there four separate calls to `canvas.copy`?
 In order to understand this, I'm going to need to go into the technique I've used here that I call "wrapped offset rendering".